 Clarify who you are, and what you stand for

-Shahab Anari, personal branding strategist, explained that journalists who know their "unique promise of value" – what differentiates them from other professionals – will find it easier to elevate themselves on social media, as they will know exactly who they are targeting and therefore develop a stronger fan base.
+Shahab Anari, an experienced leader in the professional coaching industry, explained that journalists who know their "unique promise of value" – what differentiates them from other professionals – will find it easier to elevate themselves on social media, as they will know exactly who they are targeting and therefore develop a stronger fan base.

 "Reporters should remember 'clarity, consistency and constancy' when they are developing a brand online," he said.